oseasjs/crud-node-graphql-mongodb/README.md

 - **Project structure**: Following common structure suggest by Emerson Pereira (link above): typeDefs, resolvers and models
 - **/typeDev**: first layer, configure graphql queries, mutations and types;
-- **/resolvers**: second layer, receive data from graphql, implement some business rules, convert to mongo format and call persistence;
+- **/resolvers**: second layer, receive data from graphql and send to service layer;
 - **/model**: persistence entity using mongo db schema;
+- **/service**: receive data from resolvers and producers, implement some business rules, convert to mongo format and call persistence;
 - **/config**: mongo db connection configuration;
-- **/sqs**: generate person using asyncronous message with sns/sqs and redis to idempotent control.
-Using randomuser api with axios to generate person data to persist generated data on mongo db;
+- **/sqs**: generate person using asyncronous message with sqs.
+Using randomuser api with axios to generate person data to persist generated data on mongo db.
+There are 2 queues used on async process: random-user-queue and person-queue.
+Both queues is bean created by sqsInit method.
+For Idempotent control should used Redis (_upcommig_);

 ### Graphql Playgroud Query/Mutation Example: